amirkazan/pytest-celery-py37/docs/getting-started/first-steps.rst

 **It is used as the entry point for the nodes into the test environment.**

-To represent a cluster within the environment, implement a class that inherits from :class:`CeleryTestCluster <pytest_celery.api.base.CeleryTestCluster>`.
+To represent a cluster within the environment, implement a class that inherits from :class:`CeleryTestCluster <pytest_celery_py37.api.base.CeleryTestCluster>`.

 A test case does not load nodes directly, but rather loads a cluster, which in turn loads the nodes.
 By default, single-node clusters are used, but the user can define custom clusters to load multiple nodes.

 There are three main types of clusters.

-- :class:`Worker Cluster <pytest_celery.api.worker.CeleryWorkerCluster>`: Represents a cluster of Celery workers.
+- :class:`Worker Cluster <pytest_celery_py37.api.worker.CeleryWorkerCluster>`: Represents a cluster of Celery workers.
-- :class:`Broker Cluster <pytest_celery.api.broker.CeleryBrokerCluster>`: Represents a cluster of brokers.
+- :class:`Broker Cluster <pytest_celery_py37.api.broker.CeleryBrokerCluster>`: Represents a cluster of brokers.
-- :class:`Backend Cluster <pytest_celery.api.backend.CeleryBackendCluster>`: Represents a cluster of result backends.
+- :class:`Backend Cluster <pytest_celery_py37.api.backend.CeleryBackendCluster>`: Represents a cluster of result backends.

 .. _test-setup: